astronomer/docs/astro/environment-variables.md

 - Connection URI: `my-conn-type://login:password@host:5432/schema`

 To store this connection as an environment variable, you create an environment variable with the key `AIRFLOW_CONN_MY_PROD_DB` and the value `my-conn-type://login:password@host:5432/schema`,

-For more information on how to generate a connection URI, see the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri).

 :::info